General Policies and Procedures

 Movies, Television, and Video Games

 To foster and preserve the dignity of the intellectual life, the College does not permit the use of televisions or video players in student rooms.
 On weekends from 3:30 p.m.
 Friday until 5:00 p.m.
-Sunday, students may watch movies in the residence hall common rooms or study rooms, but only with prior permission from a Prefect.
+Sunday, students may watch movies in the residence hall common rooms or study rooms, the Student Lounge, Room 106, the Dillon Seminar Room, or the classrooms in St. Gladys Hall, but only with prior permission from a prefect.

 Students may play video games in a designated study room on weekends from 3:30 p.m. on Friday until 5:00 p.m.
 Sunday.